jakebeamish/Penplotting.js/README.md

 - Quadtree
 - randomWeighted
 - other ways of adding lines to the sketch, something like: a sketch.add function that checks the type of what's being added and then adds that line (or point or path)
+- Is this vector on this line (or, does this line contain this vector?) -> Is this line a subset of a larger line (if so, don't draw it)
+- Do these lines overlap?
+If so, remove them and add a new composite line

 ## Contributing